Vizzuality/sql2gee/docs/source/gettingstarted.rst

                     [7148.941567065073, 0.0]]}

 By default, the returned dictionary contains a key for the first band of the specified image.
 This holds a 2D list, of [(x, y)...n], where n = number of bins.
-The x position in the returned list gives the left bin corner, while the y position gives the frequency (from 0-1) for that bin.
-By default the bin number is calculated via the `Freedman-Diaconis rule <https://en.wikipedia.org/wiki/Freedman–Diaconis_rule>`_ However, `ST_HISTOGRAM() <http://postgis.net/docs/manual-dev/RT_ST_Histogram.html>`_ is designed to be called with arguments, like the POSTGIS version of the function.
-Currently, the effect of these arguments is to specify the *band* a user wishes to retrieve, the number of *bins* a user wishes to use in their histogram, and whether or not the user wishes to invert the order of the returned bins (return them from largest x-value to smallest, instead of smallest-to-largest).
+The x position in the returned list gives the left bin corner, while the y position gives the frequency (counts) for that bin.
+By default, the bin number is calculated via the `Freedman-Diaconis rule <https://en.wikipedia.org/wiki/Freedman–Diaconis_rule>`_.
+However, `ST_HISTOGRAM() <http://postgis.net/docs/manual-dev/RT_ST_Histogram.html>`_ is designed to be called with arguments, like the POSTGIS version of the function.
+Currently, the effect of these arguments is to specify the *band* a user wishes to retrieve, the number of *bins* a user wishes to use in their histogram, and whether or not the user wishes to invert the order of the returned bins (i.e. return them from largest **bin value** to smallest, instead of smallest-to-largest).
 Due to imitating the postgis-like nature of these functions, keyword assignment is not supported, and therefore requests must include all arguments.
-Due to this, a string `raster` (with no whitespace or commas) must also be given as a first argument.
+Additionally, a string `raster` (with no whitespace or commas) must also be given as a first argument.
+However, this string does not have any affect on the program: we reccomend simply calling it `raster`, without quotation marks (as in the below example).
-As in the POSTGIS documentation the arguments for ST_HISTOGRAM are as follows: ST_Histogram(raster rast, integer nband, integer bins, boolean right).
+As in the POSTGIS documentation the arguments for ST_HISTOGRAM are as follows: ST_Histogram(*raster* **rast**, *integer* **nband**, *integer* **bins**, *boolean* **right**).

-For example, we may retrieve histogram information for `B2` of a Landast-8 tile, divided into 10 bins, as follows:
+For example, we may retrieve histogram information for `B2` of a Landast-8 tile, divided into 10 bins, ordered from lowest bin value to largest, as follows:

 .. code-block:: python
    :linenos: